jr-cast/bookstore-react/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: initialize project with components ⚙️
+# Bookstore: Add reducers and actions 🔑

 > "Bookstore" is a website for managing content related to books.
 It is a Single Page App (SPA) that make use of create-react-app and react router and allows users to: